waku-org/research/incentivization.md

 ## Early P2P file-sharing

-Early P2P file-sharing networks employed reputation-based approaches and stickly defaults.
+Early P2P file-sharing networks employed reputation-based approaches and sticky defaults.
 For instance, in BitTorrent, a peer by default shares pieces of a file before having received it in whole.
 At the same time, the bandwidth that a peer can use depends on how much is has shared previously.
 This policy rewards nodes who share by allowing them to download file faster.